 A symbol of prosperity, no Christmas meal is complete without adding the poppy seed.
 The most common way of adding poppy seeds is through the makowiec cake or makowiec roll.
 Looking like a Swiss roll, the cake consists of a thin layer of cake with a dense and rich fruit-filled layer of poppy seed mixture.

 Families that don’t have time to prepare makowiec, prepare seromakowiec, a delicious cheesecake with layers of masa, the poppy seed mixture.
 Alternatively, try the quick alternative for makowiec – poppy seed Christmas tree cake.

-Another poppy seed dish that you’ll find on the Christmas table is kluski z makiem, poppy seed pasta or poppy seed noodles.
+Another poppy seed dish that you’ll find on the Christmas table is kluski z makiem, poppy seed pasta, or poppy seed noodles.
 These noodles are a bit deceptive, they look like normal noodles, but are actually a dessert and made with dried fruits and nuts, butter, and honey.
 Kluski z makiem are often topped with candied oranges.
 Absolutely delicious.